dshanske/indieweb-post-kinds/readme.txt

 ## Changelog
+ * *Version 0.24* - Added Grunt/SASS support to more easily control changes and support internationalization
  * *Version 0.23* - Option to refresh the cache on each load added

  * *Version 0.22* - Complete response html cached to post-meta and purged on post update.